ModByDaylight/Documentation/docs/Development/ModdingGuides/MaterialInstances.md

 - [Unreal Engine](https://www.unrealengine.com/en-US/download)
 - [Materials](https://cdn.discordapp.com/attachments/255823464064090113/909137084554551296/Content.7z)

-## Part 1: Importing the materials into your Unreal Project
+## Importing the materials into your Unreal Project

 Download the materials then extract the Content folder into your project's Content folder.
 Be sure that the path in Unreal Engine is `Content` → ETC, not `Content` → `Content` → ETC.